Astor Bannerman’s Changing Places Toilets

 Changing Places toilets are larger than standard disabled/accessible toilets and include additional equipment and items which allow people with various and complex disabilities to the use the toilet safely and comfortably.
 It is important that these features are all installed to make sure the toilet meets requirements and is suitable for those who need it most.

 - Ceiling track hoist for full room coverage

 - Adult size height adjustable changing table

 - Large waste bin and sanitary/medical waste disposal bin

 - Large paper/couch roll and dispenser

-The British Standard BS 8300:2009+A1:2010 Code of Practice states that Changing Places toilets should be provided in addition to standard accessible toilets and baby changing facilities.
-They should be in all new publicly accessible buildings such as transport hubs, shopping centres, concert halls, hospitals, church halls, educational facilities, residential establishments, civic centres, arenas and stadia.
+The British Standard BS8300-2-2018 Code of Practice states that Changing Places toilets should be provided in addition to standard accessible toilets and baby changing facilities.
+They should be in all new publicly accessible buildings such as transport hubs, shopping centres, concert halls, hospitals, church halls, educational facilities, residential establishments, civic centres, arenas and stadiums.

 Typical Changing Places toilet design for a 3x4m (12sqm) room.

 The Changing Places campaign is a campaign for fully accessible toileting facilities, with the aim of making venues of all types more accessible for all.
 The Changing Places Consortium is made up of MDUK, CAE and PAMIS and was set up in 2006 to campaign on behalf of the over 1/4 of a million people who cannot use standard accessible toilets.
 This includes people with profound and multiple learning disabilities, motor neurone disease, multiple sclerosis, cerebral palsy, as well as older people.
 Along with campaigners and organisations such as Aveso, the campaign has been instrumental in driving change, including changes to UK Building Regulations and the introduction of Government funding for Changing Places.